dotboris/alt/README.md

 (`$HOME/.local/alt/shims`).
 In order to switch the version of commands, it needs that directory to be at the top of your `PATH` environment variable.

-During the install process, we install scripts that configures this automatically for you.
+During the install process, we install scripts that configure this automatically for you.
 These scripts are `/etc/profile.d/alt.sh` & `/etc/fish/conf.d/alt.fish` (the location of these scripts may vary on some platforms).

 In some cases, you may need to force these scripts to re-load.
 You can try the following steps:

 1. Close & re-open your terminal
 1. Log out of your desktop session & log back in again